davidmeredith/devsGuidebook/devGuidebook.md

 ### Dynamic Late Binding vs Static Binding
 This is a big topic, but as ever, there are trade-offs between the different approaches which ultimately depends on your use-case:

 - *Dynamic/late binding:* Allows new code to be deployed without having to re-build and re-start your runtime.
 This literally means that your application code can evolve over time without re-building and re-starting your application.
 To do this, you require a dynamic language and runtime such as languages built on the JVM, JS, C# Python and Ruby.
 A classic example of a dynamic application is Minecraft where player-made mods or custom maps and APIs can be added to a running Minecraft realm.
-Another example where late binding is for applications that have plugins, this is common in business applications that need to be easily extended such as new file parsers or algorithms without having to re-build and re-start the server.
+Another example where late binding is for applications that have plugins, this is common in business applications that need to be easily extended such as adding new file parsers or algorithms without having to re-build and re-start the app server.
 Typically, new functionalities are loaded using *class loaders* through special pluggable library files e.g., `.jar` files containing *dynamic proxies* and implementations of *Service Provider Interfaces* (SPIs).
-For these types of use-case, late binding is very powerful, but in my opinion, for the majority of simpler applications, it is overkill.
+For these types of use-case, late binding is very powerful, but in my opinion, for the majority of applications, it is overkill.
 Late binding is commonly implemented using a technique called *reflection* which is not as performant as static binding because code needs to be introspected in order to invoke the new functionality.
-Polymorphism and inheritance also allows method overriding for new sub-types to be loaded at runtime using *dynamic dispatch*.
+Polymorphism also allows method overriding for new sub-types to be loaded at runtime using *dynamic dispatch*.
 A classic example is dynamically loaded component pallets containing new object sub-types.

 [top](#Table-Of-Contents)